-236 In line with the Better Regulation Toolbox (European Commission 2017) and more specifically, Fundamental Rights Check List of Tool #28: https://ec.europa.eu/info/sites/info/files/file import/better-regulation-toolbox-28 en 0.pdf
+237 In line with the Better Regulation Toolbox (European Commission 2017) and more specifically, Fundamental Rights Check List of Tool #28: https://ec.europa.eu/info/sites/info/files/file import/better-regulation-toolbox-28 en 0.pdf

-Table 8-1: Screening and scoping of human rights affected by the Agreement in Colombia237
+Table 8-1: Screening and scoping of human rights affected by the Agreement in Colombia238

 Human Right/ Normative framework Intended effects (references in the Agreement) Observed effects Kind of effect Scale of effect Potentially affected population groups Freedom from discrimination - UDHR, Art.
 2 - ICCPR, Art.
 26 - ILO Conventions 100 & 111 - Protocol of San Salvador, Art.
 3 of the Agreement on trade and sustainable development -TSD Title- (in particular, Article 269) to (1) recognise productive employment and decent work for all; (2) promote and effectively implement internationally recognized core labour standards (namely: a) freedom of association and the effective recognition of the right to collective bargaining; b) the elimination of all forms of forced or compulsory labour; c) the effective abolition of child labour; d) the elimination of discrimination in respect of employment and occupation) could improve labour situation in general.
 Provisions of Article 276 on the rights of migrant workers, where Parties recognize the importance of promoting equality of treatment in respect of working conditions for migrant workers legally employed in their territories, could improve position of this specific vulnerable population group.
-Further commitments of the Parties under the TSD Title (in particular, Articles 277, 279, 280-282, 286) related to upholding the level of protection in labour laws, monitoring the The Agreement provisions refer to the freedom from discrimination at the workplace.
+Further commitments of the Parties under the TSD Title (in particular, Articles 277, 279, 280-282, 286) related to upholding the level of protection in labour laws, monitoring the implementation of the Agreement on The Agreement provisions refer to the freedom from discrimination at the workplace.
 The current situation analysis has shown that population groups most affected by discrimination in Colombia are women, indigenous peoples and persons of Afro-Colombian descent, migrants and refugees, persons with disabilities and LGBTI persons.
 The UN reports state weak implementation of the existing legal framework on the freedom from discrimination and issues with labour inspection capacities (see Annex E-1).
 This is an area for attention in the context of the Agreement because the economic analysis shows that several agricultural sectors have increased their production and employment (e.g. vegetables, fruits and nuts show a 0.9% increase in production, and a 1.2% increase in employment; and crops have experienced a 0.5% increase in production and a 0.7% increase in employment).
-Since these sectors are characterised by high level of informality (about 52% of all agricultural jobs in 2015 were in the informal sector) 238 and employ a high number of women, migrant workers and indigenous peoples, in the context of the Agreement it could mean that the growth of production and employment in the affected sectors along with increased competition has had positive economic effects for those economically active in them.
-However, given the pre-existing vulnerabilities and insufficient protection, the positive economic effects for those economically active in them.
-However, given the pre-existing vulnerabilities and insufficient protection, the positive economic effects for those been distributed equally.
-239 While more jobs are the result, there may also be increased pressure on vulnerable groups not sufficiently protected by the existing laws, especially in the informal sector.
+Since these sectors are characterised by high level of informality (about 52% of all agricultural jobs in 2015 were in the informal sector) 239 and employ a high number of women, migrant workers and indigenous peoples, in the context of the Agreement it could mean that the growth of production and employment in the affected sectors along with increased competition has had positive economic effects for those economically active in them.
+However, given the pre-existing vulnerabilities and insufficient protection, the positive economic effects may not have been distributed equally.
+240 While more jobs are the result, there may also be increased pressure on vulnerable groups not sufficiently protected by the existing laws, especially in the informal sector.
 Stakeholders report inequality for women at work (incl. indigenous and Afro-Colombian women) with respect to wages, working hours and social protection in the agricultural sectors of the economy (Delgado and Hawkins 2020).
-Based on the EC reports on the impleme Minor Women working in agricultural sectors (esp. indigenous and Afro- Colombian women, women in rural areas); Migrant workers and indigenous peoples, in particular working in informal sectors
+Based on the EC reports on the implementation of the Agreement, the EC notes to have discussed labour inspections and mobilisation of informal to formal work.
+The annual reports of Direct Minor Women working in agricultural sectors (esp. indigenous and Afro- Colombian women, women in rural areas); Migrant workers and indigenous peoples, in particular working in informal sectors